Club La Unión

 Club La Unión (also known as La Unión de Formosa) is a sports club based on the city of Formosa, Argentina.
 The club is known for both its basketball and volleyball teams.

+Established in 2004, La Unión has won two Liga Argentina titles, and was runner-up in the 2015–16 Liga Nacional de Básquet season, where they lost the title to San Lorenzo.